 b.
-Liquidity Risk
+Liquidity risk

 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due.
-As at December 31, 2020, the Company had working capital of \$3,832,027 and it does not have any long term monetary liabilities.
+As at March 31, 2021, the Company had working capital of \$1,907,447 and it does not have any long term monetary liabilities.
 The Company will seek additional financing through debt or equity offerings, but there can be no assurance that such financing will be available on terms acceptable to the Company or at all.
-The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when they fall due.
-As at December 31, 2020, the Company had cash of \$5,272,526 to settle current liabilities of \$1,334,352.
+The Company's approach to managing liquidity risk is to endeavor to ensure that it will have sufficient liquidity to meet liabilities when they fall due.
+As at March 31, 2021, the Company had cash of \$2,722,732 to settle current liabilities of \$1,038,812.
 The Company's financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.
 See Liquidity, Capital Resources and Going Concern" for more information.